xtjoeytx/GServer-v2/bin/docs/npcserver.md

 ## Server behavior changes

 The server will take over processing of level signs and links.
-It will also start to keep track of level objects, such as arrows, bombs, items, etc.
+It will also start to keep track of level objects, such as arrows, bombs, items, etc, for use in serverside scripts.
-It will also reject various client requests.
+Various client requests will also be rejected.

 The following changes will be made to how the server responds to client requests: